deanWombourne/SwiftTypedRouter/README.md

   }
 ```

 You can also check ahead of time whether the router will match a path or not.
-NB: This is faster that checking `view(_:) != nil`.
+NB: This is faster than checking `view(_:) != nil`

 ```swift
 if router.canMatch("product/list/hats/0") {